Sometimes, you’d rather be alone and detach yourself from the world.

 1. Lost in Translation

-Have you ever gone abroad and felt like you were lost in translation?
-This film is all about those feels.
+Have you ever traveled abroad and felt lost in translation?
+This film is about those feelings.

 Lost in Translation is a 2003 movie starring Bill Murray and Scarlet Johansson.
-It tells the story of a middle-aged American movie star named Bob Harris (Murray) who goes to Tokyo for a whiskey commercial shoot.
+It tells the story of a middle-aged American movie star, Bob Harris (Murray), who goes to Tokyo for a whiskey commercial shoot.

-Although he is already past his prime, he has been given this high-paying endorsement because of the fame that his name carries.
+Although he is already past his prime, he has been given this high-paying endorsement because of his name's fame.

-While staying at an upscale hotel, he meets a fellow American named Charlotte (Johansson), a young Yale philosophy graduate who is staying in Tokyo with her photographer husband.
+While staying at an upscale hotel, he meets a fellow American named Charlotte (Johansson), a young Yale philosophy graduate staying in Tokyo with her photographer husband.

-Just like Bob, she feels a little “lost” about the things that have been happening in her life, and feels like she needs to take a break and unwind.
+Like Bob, she feels a little “lost” about the events in her life and feels like she needs to take a break and unwind.

-What makes this film suitable for those who are experiencing loneliness and isolation is the performances of the two stars.
-Both Harris and Charlotte feel trapped, and that makes them very relatable.
+The performances of the two stars make this film suitable for those experiencing loneliness and isolation.
+Both Harris and Charlotte feel trapped, which makes them very relatable.

 2. Her

-Her is a movie that depicts the life of a person who has lived most of his time alone.
-It stars Joaquin Phoenix as Theodore Twombly and Scarlett Johansson as the AI system Samantha, and was written, directed, and produced by Spike Jonze.
+Her is a movie about a person who has lived most of his life alone.
+It stars Joaquin Phoenix as Theodore Twombly and Scarlett Johansson as the AI system Samantha and was written, directed, and produced by Spike Jonze.

-The storyline came from an idea Jonze had after reading a website article about instant messaging through the use of artificial intelligence.
+The storyline came from Jonze's idea after reading a website article about instant messaging using artificial intelligence.

-The movie is set in Los Angeles, where Twombly lives as a lonely and depressed man who works as a professional writer for people who are unable to write their own letters.
+The movie is set in Los Angeles, where Twombly lives as a lonely and depressed man who works as a professional writer for people who cannot write their letters.

-Due to his loneliness, he purchases an operating system that has a virtual assistant powered by artificial intelligence.
+Due to his loneliness, he purchased an operating system with a virtual assistant powered by artificial intelligence.
 He named her Samantha.

 Theodore develops then a sense of dependence on and infatuation toward Samantha.
 Fascinated by how much the AI can learn, his feelings intensify after a verbal sexual encounter with her.

-The infatuation turns into love, as Samantha seems like a real person who is capable of developing emotions.
+The infatuation turns into love, as Samantha seems like a real person capable of developing emotions.
 However, Theodore eventually begins to realize that Samantha will never be able to experience real emotions.

 It even garnered several awards and nominations, including Best Original Screenplay during the 86th Academy Awards.
 In a BBC poll conducted in 2016, it was listed as one of the greatest films since the year 2000.